kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

   -g GROUP, --group GROUP
                         group using this e2e platform(CI/SYS/ALGO)
   -in NUM_INFERENCE, --num_inference NUM_INFERENCE
-                        number of devices(520/720) to run inference, default: 1 -bp, --bypass_batch_compile
+                        number of devices (520/720) to run inference, default: 1 -bp, --bypass_batch_compile
-                        flag to bypass batch compile
+                        flag to bypass batch compile -dfix, --dongle_fixed_mode
+                        flag to enable dongle to return fixed result then convert to float using CSIM utility function
 ```

 * -h: show the help message
+* -j: set this option to use a JSON file to pass in the other command line options, rather than typing them out in the command line
 * -b: set this option if you are testing binary files and need to provide color format and image dimensions
 	* Will assume all inputs follow the specified size and color
 	* Example can be found at ```app/template_app/example_bin_input.json```